Category Archives: Coaching

 Sharon McRill earned a degree in General Studies, but had no idea what she wanted to do.
 She took a lot of English and Film/Video and Women’s Studies credits while in school, then decided she wanted to work at Borders Books’ headquarters.
 “I banged on the door every week until they hired me,” she says.
 At Borders, Sharon was hired to be a Vendor Liaison and helped buyers track shipments and purchase orders, handled special deals, and managed corporate accounts.
 She also was in charge of new media, CDs, video, and DVDs.

 Borders as a chain got into financial trouble, and Sharon was downsized.
 By that point, she had been part of Borders’ dot com group, which grew from five people to seventy in the time she worked for them.
 After being let go, she discovered the company had sold the site, which was a complete surprise to the employees.
-Although Sharon got a buy-out package and severance, she was very bitter for a while as she looked for a new job.
+Although Sharon got a buy-out package and severance, she was very bitter for a while as she looked for a new job, as companies make a good selection now a days when choosing new employees.

 At first, Sharon wasn’t interested in being an entrepreneur because she had seen her parents and grandparents run businesses and thought being self-employed seemed hard.
 She landed another corporate job but it didn’t last.
 At that point, she sat down and made a list of what she knew how to do and was good at, what she trained to do, what she didn’t want to do.
 She liked project management, working with people, and simplifying things, so that was where she put her focus as she decided to create a company of personal organizers, which is now The Betty Brigade.